TimTwigg/Assignment3/README.md

         - R(Q, D) -> score
         - each part of the score is multiplied by a weight
         - the weights should sum to 1 (set float values then normalize to proportion of weight)
+    - TODO from Queries
+        - ignore links? (probably at indexing stage)
+        - add header importance consideration
+        - check for duplicate/similar pages (indexing stage)
+        - ignore .txt and .LOG files?
+        - what about results where 2 pages are the same, but one has a query
+        - same page, different fragment
+        - double check that cosine similarity is correctly implemented (longer pages still seem to be prioritized)
 10. gui
     - make it
     - make NotFound page for when no results are found